Frequently Asked Questions

 The Edinburgh International Harp Festival (or EIHF for short) is the UK’s premier harping event: an annual celebration and gathering of musical talents from the global harp community, and The Society’s flagship event.

-The 2021 Festival – celebrating 40 years of the Festival and 90 years of The Clarsach Society – will take place online from 9-12 April 2021.
+The hybrid 2023 Festival will take place from 7-11 April 2023.
 Check the Festival website for up-to-date information.

 What bursaries or support does The Society offer?